 Heavy lifting is the perfect way to describe it.
 Taking deep dives back into my past isn't easy.
 But as hard as the work is, it’s where all of my profound shifts have occurred.

 As a reiki teacher, I understood how meditation rewires the brain and can create changes in thinking.
 The workshops include deep imaginings that are similar to hypnosis, so you just pop your headphones in and listen to a guided meditation.
 Phillips explains that this method is “such a big part of manifesting and speeds everything up.
-After my research, I started to realise that if you create new neural pathways during hypnosis, our subconscious comes forward and it can’t tell the difference between what’s real and what's not.”
+After my research, I started to realize that if you create new neural pathways during hypnosis, our subconscious comes forward and it can’t tell the difference between what’s real and what's not.”

 When I do the Daily Reprogramming Exercise, I investigate and reprogram any triggers from my past, such as reimagining the dynamics of my relationship with my dad.
 Phillips adds, “Our subconscious is constantly looping on fears."
 She says that by reprogramming, you can give your brain "alternative ways of approaching or experiencing life, so it’s faked out and starts to believe it.
 When we reinforce that enough, it creates a new neural pathway in the synapses, and because it’s positive and safe, old fear kind of dies off.”